DerwenAI/ray_base/README.md

 However, our enterprise customer's independent security audits have identified multiple high-severity security vulnerabilities in the Ray base images available on DockerHub.
 Our attempts to patch pre-built images with security updates proved to be problematic.
+Also, we've seen compiler conflicts in our C++ code due to the Ray base images.
 Consequently we must build containers to deploy to AKS, so that we can manage dependencies better with regards to security concerns.

 Our targets are: